 The COVID-19 pandemic has had a major impact on the financial situation of hospitals and healthcare providers.
 The hospitals needed to implement emergency plans at short notice.
-Both increasing the admission capacity and increasing the capacity of the intensive care unit result in considerable additional costs.
+Both increasing the admission capacity and increasing the capacity of the intensive care unit resulted in considerable additional costs.

 The aim of granting the advances was to support the hospitals in meeting their financial obligations, i.e. paying active staff members as well as paying invoices from suppliers and service providers on time.

-The definitive funding will be calculated in 2023 taking into account the actual impact of COVID-19 on each hospital, and will be calculated and paid out in a collaboration between the FPS HSFCE and the NIHDI.
+The final funding will be calculated in 2023 taking into account the actual impact of COVID-19 on each hospital, and will be calculated and paid out in a collaboration between the FPS HSFCE and the NIHDI.

 TIMELINE OF HOSPITAL FUNDING